UPPMAX/R-python-julia-matlab-HPC/docs/matlab/add_onsMatlab.rst

 MATLAB Add-Ons manager
 ----------------------
 In the GUI, the Add-Ons manager can be selected from the menu at the top.
-The drop-down menu optiOns allow users to:
+The drop-down menu options allow users to:
    - **Browse a library of Add-Ons to download.** Note that some Add-Ons require a separate license.
    - **Manage Add-Ons already downloaded.**
    - Package user-generated code as a Toolbox or App